Triscoma/alphaMathComp/README.md

   - Else :
     - In treefinement.py, change the chatbot parameters to make it run the way you want
-  - Choose the desired model and parameters in the source of treefinement.py (or treefinement_fullproof.py)
+  - Choose the desired model and parameters in the source of treefinement.py (or treefinement_fullproof.py) Main parameters are :
+  		  - arity (number of leaves created when exploring a node)
+        - iter_max (number of explored nodes)
+        - nb_examples (number of examples used to make the initial dataset)
+        - max_sample_size (maximum number of examples sampled from the previous good steps and corrections made by the program at each iteration)
   - Run the script with python3 -m treefinement (or python3 -m treefinement_fullproof)